 The Memorial Buying process

-Purchasing a memorial may seem daunting if you are unfamiliar with the process.
-You may find it helpful to spend a few minutes reading the following notes so that you feel prepared:
+Purchasing a memorial may seem daunting if you are unfamiliar with the process and we hope you will find the following notes helpful:

 1. Ground settle

-Local Authority run cemeteries generally assert that a memorial can be installed after 6 months have elapsed from the time of burial in order to allow for ground settle.
-The Church of England differs slightly from this, in that they will only accept an application to install a memorial after 6 months have elapsed from the date of burial (unless there are exceptional circumstances).
+The Church of England will only accept an application to install a memorial after 6 months have elapsed from the date of burial (unless there are exceptional circumstances).

 2. Deciding on the stone type and shape

-There are many different types of stone in varying colours and finishes, and Stonewriters will be happy to advise on suitability and those which are permissible in Church of England (CoE) churchyards.
+There are many different types of stone in varying colours and finishes, we will be happy to advise on suitability and those which are permissible in Church of England (CoE) churchyards.

 3. Choosing the inscription and design elements

-Local Authority cemeteries allow for a very broad range of designs, wording and motifs, however, it should be noted that Church of England churchyards impose relatively strict guidelines; as an overall guide the wording should be in keeping with Christian beliefs, and should not be an expression of personal grief.
-The Church approves of inscriptions which show optimism for the afterlife (for example “until we meet again”) or an extract from the bible, and permit only a limited choice of motifs.
-Again, we can advice as appropriate.
+CoE churchyards impose relatively strict guidelines regarding permissible designs, wording and motifs on memorials, however, it should be noted that; as an overall guide the wording should be in keeping with Christian beliefs, and should not be an expression of personal grief.
+The Church approves of inscriptions which show optimism for the afterlife (for example “until we meet again”) or an extract from the bible.
+We can advice as appropriate.

 4. Approving the design

-Stonewriters will create a design for your consideration which can be modified until it is exactly as you would like it to be (albeit within the CoE regulations).
+We will create a design for your consideration which can be modified until it is exactly as you would like it to be (albeit within the CoE regulations).

-At Stonewriters we are very often asked in general terms how much a memorial will cost and can usually guess at a ball-park figure.
-However our memorials are bespoke and the final price can only be confirmed once the design has been approved.
-The price will be based on stone type, size, amount of inscription and method of cutting and finishing the inscription.
+We are very often asked in general terms how much a memorial will cost and can usually guess at a ball-park figure, however, our memorials are bespoke and the final price can only be confirmed once a design has been approved.
+The price will be based on stone type, its size, amount of inscription, method of cutting and finishing the inscription.

 6. Paying a deposit

-7. Applying for a permit from the Church or Local Authority
+7. Applying for a memorial permit from the Church

-The balance is due once the stone has been installed, and Stonewriters will invoice accordingly.
+The balance is due for payment on the date the stone has been installed, and we will send our invoice to this effect.